MAINTAINING YOUR ELIGIBILITY

 When a level 1 or 2 student has 3 failures in an academic semester, priority 7 and academic probation is assigned by the Post Secondary Funding Advisor.
-If there are 2 failures in an academic semester then academic probation is assigned along with a mandatory interview with the student’s Post Secondary Funding Advisor.
+If there are 2 failures in an academic semester then academic probation.

 A progress report is required at the end of each funded academic semester.
 Your Post Secondary Funding Advisor reviews your progress report to determine if you have achieved acceptable academic performance.
 If courses were not successfully completed, an overpayment will be assigned to your file.
 The deadlines for receipt of these progress reports are:

 - February 1st for the Fall Semester (September to December)

 - May 1st for the Winter Semester (January to April)